sineetg/To-Do-App/README.md

-# Note-App
+# To-Do App
-A basic file system for note taking app using .txt.
+A basic file system for to-do app using JSON.